 Despite all of the arduous pre-Seder preparations, for many of us, Passover is one of the most anticipated Jewish holidays and the Seder the most widely observed Jewish holiday rituals.

 It is certainly because of our getting together with family members, friends and even a guest who you just met and who had no Seder to go to.
 It is certainly because of the food, with many recipes curated from those that we have enjoyed since our youth and in many cases carried down for generations.
 And it is certainly because of the meaningful and emotionally powerful story of liberation.
 This story is even more relevant today due to the ongoing crisis in Ukraine and as we write this, the bombardment which has robbed the country’s civilians of their freedom.

-This year Passover’s story about the lack of freedom and liberation may be even more relevant to many of us due to the war in Ukraine and other global events.
-This is a time to remember the sweetness of freedom (from oppression, from disease, from anxiety) and the selflessness of the many who are working despite the risks (health care providers, emergency responders, pharmacists, food industry employees, scientists working on treatments, etc.) to keep us safe.
-Like Moses, they are helping to lead the way.
+This year, Passover’s story about the lack of freedom and the importance of liberation may be even more relevant to many of us due to the war in Ukraine and other global events.
+This is a time to remember the sweetness of freedom (from war, from disease, from anxiety) and the selflessness of the many who continue to lead the way to a better world.

-Scroll below for information on how to host a Seder, Passover recipes, online crafting and more!
+Scroll below for information on how to host a Seder, Passover recipes, and more!